softwaremill/sttp/docs/json.md

 * regular - deserializes the body to json, only if the response is successful (2xx)
 * `always` - deserializes the body to json regardless of the status code
-* `unsafe` - throws deserialization exceptions, instead of representing including them on the left side of an `Either`
 * `either` - uses different deserializers for error and successful (2xx) responses

 The type signatures vary depending on the underlying library (required implicits and error representation differs), but they obey the following pattern: